Inca City of Machu Picchu: ecstasy or disappointment?

 There are at least two ways, depending on the departure and the time available.

 Otherwise you can get to Cusco by bus.
-I recommend this if you are coming from the south (for example Nasca or Arequipa) or from Bolivia (better if after a day stop in Puno to see the tourist floating villages on Lake Titicaca).
+I’d say this is a good option if you’re arriving from the south, maybe from Nasca o Arequipa) or if you’re coming from Bolivia (maybe after a one-day stop in Puno to check out the floating villages on Lake Titicaca).

 The best quality/price solution should be the Cruz del Sur company.